Lungworm in dogs

 - if a dog gets a minor injury, like a small cut, it might bleed for longer

-Dogs can’t pass the disease directly from dog to dog but they will pass the larvae in their waste.
-This then infects more slugs and snails who are eaten by more dogs, so the disease can rapidly spread within dog communities.
+Dogs cannot pass the disease directly from dog to dog but they will pass the larvae in their faeces.
+This then infects more slugs and snails who are eaten by more dogs, so the disease can spread quickly.

 Preventing lungworm in dogs

-Talk to your vet about regular lungworm treatment and prevention from lungworm, particularly if you travel with your dog around southern England or South Wales.
+Talk to your vet about regular lungworm treatment and prevention, particularly if you travel with your dog around southern England or South Wales as cases are higher in these areas.

 Can humans get lungworm?